SUBJECTS

 This is a study tool.
 The 3 wrong answers for each question are randomly chosen from answers to other questions.
 So, you might find at times the answers obvious, but you will see it re-enforces your understanding as you take the test each time.

-1. Examples of transitional expressions used when trying to show a result or effect.
+3. Examples of transitional expressions used when trying to give a reason or cause.

 1. Helps to further one's understand and better express oneself 2.
 Improves problem-solving skills 3.
 Builds independence